Quality Leadership Stimulates Teamwork

 When aviation service providers neglect teamwork and communications in their operations, they are not reducing operational risk to as low as reasonably practical (ALARP).
-Furthermore, teamwork and communication is the core (heart) of the SMS, as these two elements are critical to healthy safety cultures.
+Furthermore, teamwork and communication are the core (heart) of the SMS, as these two elements are critical to healthy safety cultures.

 I have seen cultures where information is not shared, but purposely hoarded so employees AND managers maintained their "expert" power.
-When employees distrust management, and the best way to keep your job is to be the only person in the company who can perform the task, there is something wrong with this safety culture.
+When employees distrust management and the best way to keep your job is to be the only person in the company who can perform the task, there is something wrong with this safety culture.
 This is REAL and happening in professional airlines.
 This is a big risk and accountable executives should be involved in mitigating this risk.

 Information hoarding is among the most severe examples of how teamwork and communication fail in aviation SMS.
 This issue has potentially fatal consequences in the aviation industry.
-I could not imagine working in company where the safety culture is "every man for themselves."
+I could not imagine working in a company where the safety culture is "every man for themselves."